 - An elephant’s trunk (large nose) is composed of around 150,000 muscles.

-- Moreover, their trunks have the capability to lift upto 350 kgs of weight.
+- Moreover, their trunks can lift to 350 kgs of weight.

 14. How Many Bones Does An Elephant Have – Elephant Bones